CleverComponents/Clever-Internet-Suite-Tutorials/vcl/SFtpClientWithHostKeyRepository/README.md

 # SFTP Client with Host-key Repository

-This Delphi app implements a simple host key repository that keeps all known and verified by users the SFTP host-keys and automatically accepts connections to these hosts.
+This Delphi app implements a simple host key repository that keeps all known and verified by users SFTP host-keys and automatically accepts connections to these hosts.

 ![Screenshot](sftp-hostkey-repo.jpg)